pankajthakur888/openvpn_access_server/README.md

 A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.

+If the "pankajthakur888.openvpn_access_server" role has any dependencies on other roles or packages, it should be mentioned in the role's documentation.

+However, in this case, the role does not have any dependencies on other roles or packages.

 Example Playbook
 ----------------